zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Raquel’s client wants his light fixtures – the thin gs that are used to hold lightbulbs, basically – made of solid silver, which  would be very expensive.

 Chris says, “But for the kitchen, there’s got to be ,” meaning there has to be, “more run-of-the-mill metals like tin or copper, ri ght?”
-“Run (run) – of – the – mill (mill)” is a term used to describe something that i s standard, ordinary, usual.
+“Run (run) – of – the – mill (mill)” is a term used to describe something that is standard, ordinary, usual.
 In this case, not expensive.
 Chris is suggesting that the client will use run-of-the-mill metals for his kitchen, things like “tin” (tin) or “copper” (copper).
 “Tin,” I’ve already mentioned, is another metal with a silver-white loo k to it.
 “Copper” has sort of a reddish-orange color.

 Raquel says that her client hasn’t asked her “to st ock the kitchen yet, but if he does,” she says, “I wouldn’t be surprised if he ask ed for titanium forks.”
 “To stock” (stock) means to have something available so  that the, in this case, client can use it.
 Raquel says that she would not be surpr ised if her client asked for “titanium (titanium) forks.”